FAQs

 Can first-year undergraduate students apply?

-Sadly, not right now.
-We strongly encourage students to have completed their sophomore year of their undergraduate degree.
+We strongly encourage students to have completed their sophomore or junior year of their undergraduate

-I will finish my undergraduate degree in June 2024, can I apply?
+I will finish my undergraduate degree by summer 2025, can I apply?

 I want to go to medical school, should I apply?